Macerator

 Disconnect the wires.

-Remove the macerator from the mounting bracket.
+Remove the macerator from the metal mounting bracket.

 Remove the macerator top cover.